Warnings as flood risk remains

 Some roads remain closed due to the flooding, fallen trees and sewage overflow.

-A spokesman for the Environment Agency said: "We remind people not to drive through flood water as just 30cm can move your car, and to check our active alerts and warnings - which are updated every 15 minutes - online."
+A spokesman for the Environment Agency said: "We remind people not to drive through flood water as just 30cm can move your car, and to check our active alerts and warnings - which are updated every 15 minutes - online.

-"Our teams remain out on the ground, checking and operating defences and we are ready to support local authorities in responding to surface-water flooding," he added.
+"Our teams remain out on the ground, checking and operating defences and we are ready to support local authorities in responding to surface-water flooding."

 London Fire Brigade confirmed it received more than 100 flood-related calls on Tuesday.